-This explains the requirements under UK REACH for substances of very high concern (SVHCs) and how their regulation under UK REACH might impact on the chemicals in your business.
+This page explains the requirements under UK REACH for substances of very high concern (SVHCs) and how their regulation under UK REACH might impact your obligations for the chemicals you supply.

-SVHCs are substances that have hazards with serious consequences.
-For example, they cause cancer, or they have other hazardous properties and/or remain in the environment for a long time with their amounts in animals gradually building up.
+SVHCs are substances that may have serious effects on human health or the environment.
+For example, they have potential to cause cancer or remain in the environment for a long time, with the amounts in animals gradually increasing.

 In accordance with Article 57 of UK REACH, substances with the following properties may be identified as SVHCs:

-• Substances which are persistent, bio-accumulative and toxic (PBT) in accordance with the criteria in Annex 13 of UK REACH.
+- substances that are persistent, bio-accumulative and toxic (PBT) in accordance with the criteria in Annex 13 of UK REACH

-• Substances which are very persistent and very bio-accumulative (vPvB) in accordance with the criteria in Annex 13 of UK REACH.
+- substances that are very persistent and very bio-accumulative (vPvB) in accordance with the criteria in Annex 13 of UK REACH

-• Substances giving rise to an equivalent level of concern to substances meeting the above criteria.
-Such substances may have endocrine disrupting properties or have properties, that although not meeting the criteria for being a CMR, PBT or vPvB, there is scientific evidence of probable serious effects to human health or the environment.
+- substances giving rise to an equivalent level of concern to substances meeting the above criteria.
+Such substances may have endocrine disrupting properties or there may be scientific evidence of probable serious effects to human health or the environment, although not meeting the criteria for being CMR, PBT or vPvB.
 Such substances will be identified on a case-by-case basis

-Substances meeting these criteria may be added to one or both of these lists:
+Substances meeting these criteria may be added to the UK REACH Candidate List.

 The UK REACH Candidate List